npryce/learn-you-a-kotlin/README.md

   * Convert subtitleOrPrompt to property (Alt-Enter)
   * Talk about properties v functions
   * Convert findWithTitle to Kotlin (remove .stream()) - note lambda syntax and destructuring
-  * Remove the destructuring as unhelpful
+  * Remove the destructuring as unhelpful (even risky -- explain risks)
   * Talk about the difference between iterables and sequences
   * Use predicate form of firstOfNull
   * Run tests